Havana in 3 Days

 Museo de la Revolución

-Just behind the main building as another which houses a replica of the Granma; the boat which carried Fidel Castro back to Cuba to join the revolution.
+Just behind the main museum is another building; the Pavillón Granma, which houses the remains of the Granma; the boat which carried Fidel Castro back to Cuba to join the revolution.

 Pavillón Granma